TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 - Display Currency: Allows you to display the balance in a chosen currency, or security value, or other format.
                     Disable Currency Formatting: drops any symbol/prefix/suffix associated with the currency.

-- Apply Net Worth rules: Default OFF.
-When enabled, any selected accounts will have their MD 'include in net worth' flag checked, and this will determine whether that account's balance will actually be included.
-                         In other words, accounts selected for inclusion in this row's balance may be ignored / excluded anyway if this setting is enabled and the account is flagged to be excluded from NW.
-                         When enabling this setting, you still must select all accounts to be considered in the picklist If you enable this feature and then revert to an older version of Moneydance, then this setting will simply be ignored, perhaps giving different results. (enabled from MD2024.3(5204) onwards).

-                         ** NOTE: this setting will force parallel balances to be calculated for that row... rows with this setting enabled may be slower to calculate than by using other means.
 ------------------------------------------------------------------------------------------------------------------------

 MATH ON CALCULATED BALANCES: